tabahi/tabahi.github.io/about.md

 title: Abdul Rehman
 ---

-# About: Abdul Rehman, 22
+# About: Abdul Rehman, 2 2

 Welcome to my page.

  <table>
   <tr>
     <td>
     I am a master's student at the School of Automation, China University of Geosciences, Wuhan, China.
-My core interests are cognitive computing, HCI/HRI, robotics, abstraction, and randomization.
-My skills range widely from Python/JS/C# to digital and analog electronics, as I have mostly worked on IoT projects from top to bottom.
+My core interests are cognitive computing, HRI/HCI, robotics, abstraction, and randomization.
+My skills range widely from Python to analog electronics, as I have mostly worked on IoT projects from top to bottom.
+Currently, I am interested in creating AI algorithms that can sustain themselves in the long run, i.e., adaptive control in the human world.
     </td>
     <td><img src="./assets/about/DSC_3494a.jpg" alt="Photo" width="900"/> </td>
   </tr>